Take Me To The Lakes: An Enchanting Creative Retreat in the Heart of the Lake District

 What’s Included......

-✔️ All meals, snacks and drinks that is wholesome, seasonal, soul-nourishing with unlimited fruit, herbal teas, coffee, fresh mint, lemon and ginger
+✔️ All meals, snacks and drinks that are wholesome, seasonal and soul-nourishing with unlimited fruit, herbal teas, coffee, fresh mint, lemon and ginger

-✔️ A Luxury Goodie Bag filled with treasures for the poetic heart with many hand-crafted by myself!
+✔️ A Luxury Goodie Bag filled with treasures for the poetic heart, hand-crafted by me!

 ✔️ Private tours of Dove Cottage, Rydal Mount, Hill Top, and Brantwood and a guided drive through the Lake District, with storytelling and commentary from a beloved local